This tutorial is intended to explain the process of configuring your domain to use Google Compute Engine DNS servers.

 The above entries will point your domain to the Google Compute Engine DNS servers.

 To add your DNS records to the Google Computer Engine DNS, use the following documentation that shows where the Console page's location is to log into:

 Once your domain is added, you will need the following record types :

+If you are unsure what values to use for your DNS record, then you can add them to your cPanel server, and then use them for the Google Compute DNS servers.
 Using the cPanel interface, you can your domain DNS records to add to your new Google Compute DNS record.
 You can find your domain DNS record at the following location:

 cPanel: Home -> Domains -> Zone Editor --> click 'Manage' button